pockerman/qubit-notes/dev_ml_ops/kubernetes_101.md

 | **Figure 1: API gateway pattern.**|

 The material covered in this post is discussed in great detail in [1].
-You can find the source code for this post in
+You can find the source code for this post here <a href="https://github.com/pockerman/kubernetes_101/tree/main">Kubernetes_101</a>.

 ## Kubernetes 101